jonnyleealas/401-Reads/udemy/insertRec.md

 - Create an object with two indexes, 1 for left, 1 for right.
 - Keys in object are value, Children array
 - We push objects with the value when the node is null.
+- We are pushing an object with the value as the key and into the children array.